 When you stay here, you may notice some derelict construction projects, but there is also a chance that they will be resumed and completed by the time you book your vacation here.

-As of summer 2020, Costa de Antigua is a good spot for budget travelers, and not just backpackers.
+Costa de Antigua is a good spot for budget travelers, and not just backpackers.
 The nearby beach, Caleta de la Camella, is a few blocks away from most hotels, and this prompts operators to lower their prices.

 This is a good place to stay in Fuerteventura because you can really stretch your travel dollars and euros, and it is less crowded than other places.